epiverse-trace/tutorials/instructors/04-practical-late.md

 Interpretation Helpers:

-- School clousure with short duration can delay the peak of new infections, but this will keep the same size.
+- School closure with short duration can delay the peak of new infections, but this will keep the same size.
 - Mask mandate of 200 days during the time of the epidemic peak can delay and reduce the size of new infections.
 - Vaccinations earlier in time will have a higher impact in reducing the size of the epidemic peak and extending its delay.
+Note that the effectiveness of vaccination can depend on various factors, including vaccine efficacy and timing relative to the outbreak.

 ## Activity 3: Combine interventions